danma23/suggestgrid-net/API.md

 ## Type Methods
-Type methods are used for creating, inspecting, and deleting SuggestGrid types.
+Type methods are used for creating, inspecting, and deleting types.
 [Types documentation](http://www.suggestgrid.com/docs/types) is available for an overview.

 ### Creates a Type